andrew henderson menu

 Quality of life is a major consideration when choosing between Portugal and the US.

-Both countries offer unique advantages, but they differ significantly in healthcare, education and safety.
+Both countries offer unique advantages but differ significantly in healthcare, education and safety.

 Healthcare in Portugal